 What if I am not interested in therapy but, just want to try the medicine?

 Yes, some people may choose only to receive the ketamine treatments without ‘integration therapy’.
 We will discuss your needs and hopes for ketamine treatment at the intake session and help you decide what is right for you.
 Even those choosing the more basic pharmacological option receive some integration therapy at the end of each ketamine session.
 We feel it’s an essential part of effective treatment.
+Some patients already have their own therapists and we will find ways to work with your current therapy providers.
 While research shows high levels of improvement with the medicine alone (approx. 70%) early data from newer studies are showing stronger and more enduring results (80%+) by adding integration therapy to the mix.
 We feel it’s important for you to know the full psychological healing potential of this medicine and the ways you can use it.
 We will encourage all our patients to find their own way of optimizing the full range of biological, psychological, and transcendent benefits.
 Ultimately we deeply respect your work and your choices and we look forward to collaborating with you to come up with a plan that works best for you.